Contact Us for a Free Consultation (213) 542-0979

 Drug Court Diversion In California

-In Los Angeles, California drug courts are set up for people who are involved with drugs.
-Various live-in programs and tools can be utilized in order to help someone who is addicted to drugs and continues to get drug offenses.
+In Los Angeles, California, drug courts are set up for people who are involved with drugs.
+Various live-in programs and tools can be utilized to help someone who is addicted to drugs and continues to get drug offenses.

 Drug courts give those who would otherwise be charged with a serious felony an opportunity to protect their record, receive help with their drug addiction, become educated about the harmful effects of drugs, and learn skills to become productive members of society.